Jovan Bošković

-Jovan Bošković (Serbian Cyrillic: Јован Бошковић, Novi Sad, 19 February 1834 - Belgrade, 7 January 1893) was a Serbian professor, philologist, librarian, and politician.
+Jovan Bošković (Јован Бошковић; 19 February 1834 – 7 January 1893) was a Serbian professor, philologist, librarian, and politician.

 Biography

-His father was Stevan Bošković, a bootmaker originally from Veliki Bečkerek, and his mother was Marija.
+Bošković was born in Novi Sad to his father Stevan, a bootmaker originally from Veliki Bečkerek, and his mother Marija.
 He allegedly comes from the family line of the famous general Simeon Zorić, a Serb in the service of Imperial Russia during the rule of Empress Catherine the Great.

 He graduated from the Novi Sad Gymnasium in 1850, and continued his university education in the north of Hungary (today's Slovakia), in Modra (1850/51) and Požun, where he graduated in 1852 with a bachelor's degree.
 During the Slovak years, he met and befriended Martin Hattala, Ján Kalinčiak and Ľudovít Štúr, whose work he translated into Serbian.
 He studied law in Vienna.
 He spoke several languages: Slovak, Czech, Hungarian, German, Ancient Greek and Modern Greek.
 In addition to studying law, he also attended lectures on Slavic philology by the famous professor Franc Miklošič together with Đuro Daničić.
 In Vienna, he was also an associate of Vuk Karadžić, whose enthusiastic supporters he would become.

 Career

 After returning to Novi Sad, he worked for a while as a clerk in the law office of Jovan Subotić, and in 1859 he moved to Serbia.
 In Belgrade, he first worked as a private teacher for children from respectable homes, and in 1861 he was appointed professor of the Savamal lower grammar school.
 The following year, he worked as a professor at the high school in Kragujevac and the high school in Belgrade.
 His Excerpt from Serbian Grammar (1863) was published several times and was a textbook in high schools until the grammar of Stojan Novaković.

-When Đura Daničić left the Visoka škola in 1865, Bošković came to his place, where he taught subjects in Slavic philology.
-He remained in this position until 1871, when he was fired after defending the autonomy of the Grande école.
+When Đura Daničić left the Velika škola in 1865, Bošković came to his place, where he taught subjects in Slavic philology.
+He remained in this position until 1871, when he was fired after defending the autonomy of the Velika škola.
 He then returned to Novi Sad, where he was the chief school supervisor of Novi Sad's Serbian school board, a librarian and the assistant secretary of Matica Srpska.
 For some time he edited the Zastava and the organ Letopis (Chronicle) of the Matica Srpska.

 In 1875, he went to Serbia again, and was invited to take over the position of librarian of the National Library of Serbia and curator of the National Museum of Serbia.
-He remained in these positions until 1880, when he was re-elected professor of Slavic philology at the Grande école.
+He remained in these positions until 1880, when he was re-elected professor of Slavic philology at the Velika škola.
 From 1883 to 1891 he was the secretary of the Serbian Academic Society (Srpsko učeno društvo).
 As the Court was merged with the Serbian Royal Academy, Bošković became a member.
 He was awarded the Order of Saint Sava for his many accomplishments.